luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Blazor_WebAssembly_invoking_AWS_Lambda/README.md

-# How to invoke, in a Blazor WebAssembly application, an AWS Lambda for creating AWS S3 bucket
+# How to invoke in a Blazor WebAssembly application a Lambda (for creating AWS S3 bucket)

 **Important Note**: